Pinochle: Two-handed

 Two-handed pinochle is the original pinochle game, while partnership, auction, and all other variants are derived from it.
 It is the game most similar to the original Bezique game, whence pinochle was derived, via the German game of Binokel.
 The only significant difference in its rules from Bezique is the scoring.

 The original version of pinochle involves a partial deal of twelve cards to both players in packets of four, leaving a stock of 24 cards.
 A player can score one meld after each trick won of the first 12 tricks.
 Melded cards can even be used to win tricks.
 After each trick, players draw one card from the stock into their hand starting with the trick-winning player.
 For the last 12 tricks, melds are taken into each player's hand and are no longer announced by the player who wins the trick.
 The traditional trick-taking rules apply only for these last 12 tricks.

 In variations of two-handed play, no cards are initially dealt, a distinction from all other variations.
 Instead, the entire deck is placed face-down on the playing surface between the two players to form the widow.
 One player begins the hand-building process by drawing the top card of the widow.
 The player can either keep that card for her or his hand or reject the card.
 If the player chooses to hold the initial card, the player then draws a second card from the widow, then places it face-down, without looking at it, creating a discard pile.
 If the player rejects the first card, the card becomes the first card in the discard pile.
-The second card drawn from the widow must be kept, regardless of whether she or he preferred the first card.
+The second card drawn from the widow must be kept, regardless of whether the player preferred the first card.
 Players alternate turns in this hand-building process until all cards are chosen.

 With bidding, the player winning the bid declares trump, then lays all meld face-up on the table.
 The other player shows her or his melds as well.
 Meld points are tallied, and players return meld cards to their hands.
 Some varieties accept a "round house", kings and queens of each suit, and earn a bonus 10 points awarding a total of 250 points.

 Trick-taking commences and continues until all held cards have been played.
 One variation has no "leading" requirement for the bid winner or subsequent trick winner to lead a specific card, however the rules of "following" are still observed.

 When adding counters, cards from each player's discard pile are included in totals for a total of 240 counters per round, plus one counter for winning the final trick.
 One variation to make it more difficult for the bid-winning player, the discard pile created by drawing cards is used by the non-bidding player to score towards tricks.